 OK, rant over.
 Now here are the main requirements which can be expensive to meet and are often ignored:

-1) Condensing boilers are compulsory under the Building Regulations in most situations.
-They cost £100-£200 more to buy than their non-condensing equivalent, and they also need a drain connection to carry away the condensate they produce.
-This can be trivial to install or a major task adding a day or more to the work.
+1) Condensing boilers are mandatory under the Building Regulations in most situations.
+They cost £100-£200 more to buy than their old non-condensing equivalent, and they also need a drain connection to carry away the condensate they produce.
+This can be trivial to install or a major task adding half a day or more to the work.
 Sometimes moving the boiler to a different location in the house is the only way to achieve the drain connection.
 All this is avoided by ignoring the Building Regulations and fitting a non-condensing boiler instead.

 2) 'Energy-efficient' controls are now compulsory under the Building Regulations.
 Most existing boilers are half way there with thermostatic control of both heating and hot water but separate temperature control of the sleeping areas is now required.
-This can be acheived by fitting thermostatic radiator valves in the bedrooms, but conversion to 'fully pumped' pipework format is necessary unless already installed.
+This can be achieved by fitting thermostatic radiator valves in the bedrooms, but conversion to 'fully pumped' pipework format is necessary unless already installed.

-3) A new gas supply pipe is usually necessary to comply with the latest HSE and Gas Safe Register guidelines on permissible pressure drops between the gas meter and the appliance.
+3) A new gas supply pipe is usually necessary to comply with the HSE and Gas Safe Register guidelines on permissible pressure drops between the gas meter and the appliance.
 We are now allowed only 1mbar pressure drop, and this means most existing gas supply pipes are too small.
-A new boiler will usually work perfectly well connected to the existing pipe with a pressure drop of 3 or 4 mbar, but to comply with this new guidance a new, larger gas supply pipe usually has to be installed all the way from the meter to the new boiler.
-When boiler and meter are on opposite sides of the house this can add days of work, without even taking into account re-instatement of disrupted decorations etc.
+A new boiler will usually work perfectly well connected to the existing pipe with a pressure drop of 3 or 4 mbar, but to comply with this guidance a new, larger gas supply pipe usually has to be installed all the way from the meter to the new boiler.
+When boiler and meter are on opposite sides of the house this can add a day’s work, without even taking into account re-instatement of disrupted decorations etc.